yashmadan123/mslearn-openai/Instructions/Labs/01-GettingStarted-V2.md

 # Develop Generative with Azure OpenAI - Use Azure OpenAI SDKs in your app - 02
-### Overall Estimated Duration: 90 minutes
+### Overall Estimated Duration: 60 minutes
 ## Overview

+In this lab, you will explore the integration of Azure OpenAI Service with an application by provisioning an OpenAI resource and deploying the GPT-35-Turbo model.
+You will begin by creating an Azure OpenAI resource in the Azure portal and deploying the model to enable advanced language capabilities.
+Following that, you will set up an application in Cloud Shell and configure it to interact with the deployed model.
+You will then test the application by sending prompts and reviewing responses to verify functionality.
+Lastly, you will implement conversation history tracking, allowing the application to maintain context across interactions.
+This hands-on experience will provide practical skills in deploying and integrating AI models into applications, leveraging the security and scalability of Azure.

 ## Objective

-Understand how to provision and deploy AI models using Azure OpenAI Service, and explore their capabilities for natural language processing and code generation.
-Gain skills in interacting with the Azure OpenAI Studio, configuring prompts and parameters, and leveraging the model's responses for various applications.
+Understand how to provision, deploy, and integrate Azure OpenAI models into an application, while maintaining conversation history.
 By the end of this lab, you will be able to:

-**Provision an Azure OpenAI Resource**: Create and configure an Azure OpenAI resource in the Azure portal, selecting the appropriate settings for deployment.
+**Provision an Azure OpenAI Resource**: Set up an Azure OpenAI resource in the Azure portal to enable AI functionalities.

-**Deploy a Model**: Successfully deploy the GPT-35-Turbo model within Azure OpenAI Studio, ensuring it is ready for interaction and application.
+**Deploy a Model**: Deploy a GPT-35-Turbo model within Azure OpenAI Studio, preparing it for interaction with your application.

-**Explore the Completions Playground**: Use the Completions playground to test the model’s responses by submitting various prompts and analyzing the output.

-**Utilize the Chat Playground**: Interact with the model in the Chat playground, configuring system messages and examples to enhance conversational capabilities.

-**Experiment with Prompts and Parameters**: Adjust prompts and parameters to refine the AI model’s output, understanding the impact of settings like temperature and response length.

-**Explore Code Generation**: Test the model’s ability to generate code snippets based on programming requests, showcasing its functionality in software development scenarios.
+**Set Up an Application in Cloud Shell**: Use Cloud Shell to create and configure an application that integrates with the Azure OpenAI model.

+**Configure Your Application**: Update your application with the necessary configurations to enable communication with the deployed OpenAI model.

+**Test Your Application**: Test your application's functionality by sending requests and reviewing responses from the OpenAI model.

+**Maintain Conversation History**: Implement functionality to retain conversation history, ensuring your application can handle context-aware interactions.

 ## Prerequisites
 Participants should have: